cc20002002/image_classification/README.md

    python estimate_rho_PCA.py
    ```

-All results will be auto-saved to ??? `results/{generated-time-dataname}`.
+All results will be auto-saved to `result/{generated-time-dataname}`.
-Note that we set the epoch to be 1 in `main.py`.
-This is because we have 2 (dataset) x 3 (algorithm)
+Note that we set the `max_itera` to be 100 in `main.py`.
+This is because the training process may take a lot of time.
- = 6 combination in each epoch.
-This will cost around 4.5 minutes on a i7-6th gen laptop with CIFAR
+It normally takes 4.5 minutes on a i7-6th gen laptop with CIFAR dataset.
+However,
- dataset.
-However, we increased the epochs to calculate average accuracy and confidence interval etc.
+fell free to increase this parameter to get a more accurate result.